TX Guide

 3. County tax assessor-collector with lease agreement, authorization, ID, and proof of insurance

-Motor vehicle sales tax and out-of-state tax credits follow the same rules as financed purchases — bring proof if you paid tax elsewhere (see site guide texas-sales-tax-out-of-state-car-purchase).
+Motor vehicle sales tax and out-of-state tax credits follow the same rules as financed purchases — bring proof if you paid tax elsewhere.
+A recent private purchase before the move may trigger 6.25% on the taxable value even though you lease rather than own.

 Lease vs loan registration